Sue Gray, Baroness Gray of Tottenham

-Susan Ann Gray, Baroness Gray of Tottenham, (born 1957) is a British special adviser and former civil servant who served as Downing Street Chief of Staff under Prime Minister Keir Starmer from July to October 2024, having previously served under Starmer as chief of staff to the Leader of the Opposition from 2023 to 2024.
+Susan Ann Gray, Baroness Gray of Tottenham, (born 1957) is a British politician, special adviser, and former civil servant who served as Downing Street Chief of Staff under Prime Minister Keir Starmer from July to October 2024, having previously served under Starmer as chief of staff to the Leader of the Opposition from 2023 to 2024.

 She served from May 2021 to March 2023 as Second Permanent Secretary to the Cabinet Office, where she reported to the Chancellor of the Duchy of Lancaster.
 Her report into the Partygate scandal criticised the government led by Boris Johnson and contributed to his resignation as prime minister in September 2022 and ultimately to leaving Parliament in June 2023.

 She resigned from the Civil Service in March 2023 to take up a job as chief of staff to the Leader of the Opposition, Keir Starmer.
 Her appointment provoked substantial controversy, and a Cabinet Office inquiry found that she had broken the Civil Service code.
 She was subject to scrutiny by the Advisory Committee on Business Appointments (Acoba), whose advice enabled her to work for the Labour Party from September 2023.
 When Starmer became Prime Minister following the 2024 General Election, Gray became his Downing Street chief of staff.
 Gray resigned after 4 months, citing the "intense commentary" around her position.
 Immediately after, her appointment as Envoy to the Prime Minister for the Nations and Regions was announced.
 In November 2024 it was confirmed Gray would not be assuming the role.

 Early life and background

 Born in north London in 1957, Gray is the daughter of Irish immigrants who moved to Tottenham in the early 1950s; her father was a furniture salesman and her mother a barmaid.
-She studied at a state-funded Roman Catholic school.
+She attended a state-funded Roman Catholic school.
 Following her father's sudden death in 1975, Gray abandoned her plan of going to university and joined the Civil Service straight from school.
 Her mother committed suicide after her father's death.

 Gray took a career break in the 1980s, a step described by journalist Sam McBride as "strikingly unorthodox".
 During this time, she ran the Cove Bar, a pub in Newry, a border town in Northern Ireland, during The Troubles, with her husband Bill Conlon, a country music singer from Portaferry, County Down.
 Peter Cardwell, a former special adviser to several ministers, said it had been speculated Gray was a spy at this time, though Gray denied it.
 According to the Belfast Telegraph, her car was stopped one night by IRA paramilitaries who wanted to take it, only for her to be allowed to pass after a voice said "that's Sue Gray from The Cove, let her go on".

 The family returned to London in 1987.
 Gray has family connections to Northern Ireland and is reported to have a fondness for the region, which she visits with her husband.
 She has two sons, including Liam Conlon, who is the chair of the Labour Party Irish Society and Member of Parliament for Beckenham and Penge.